kengz/aiva-doc/source/includes/_FEATURES.md

 ## <a name="builtin-ai"></a>built-in AI tools

-AIVA comes with a well-rounded set of AI/machine learning tools.
+AIVA comes with a set of well-rounded set AI/machine learning tools - each is the most advanced of its type.
 We have packaged these tools nicely, so you can get right into work with them.
 This saves you the tideous hunt, installation, and setup.

 `lib/<lang>/ais/` contains the specific implementations of the AI modules/models, and `lib/<lang>/ai.<lang>` is the high-level script that imports the functions from `lib/<lang>/ais/` for usage.